 The Political Science textbook "Towards a Science of States: their Evolution and Properties"

-The two versions of this book are updated translations of my Swedish paper-back book "Statsvetenskap" which was published In May 2011.
-The book is intended as a text book for Political Science students and as such it is used at the University of Essex.
+The book is intended as a textbook for Political Science students and as such it is used at the University of Essex.
 But even so it also aims at a broader public.
 Here are some opinions about the book:

 James N. Druckman, Northwestern University: "This is a book that will teach students and citizens about how the state works.
 The book covers nearly all forms of states – something virtually no other book does.
 It is a must read."